Frequently Asked Questions

 What do you require to officially reserve our wedding date?

-We require a $1000 retainer and a signed contract to reserve your date.
+We require a 50% deposit and a signed contract to reserve your date.
 The remaining balance is due one week before your wedding.

 What equipment do you use?
 Do you have backup gear?